batsonjay/uploadDistributor/docs/Implementation-plan.md

 - The project has a solid foundation for further development

 ### Next Steps
-- Begin replacing mocks with actual API integrations:
+- Continue replacing mocks with actual API integrations:
-  - Start with AzuraCast API integration
+  - Complete AzuraCast API integration for file uploads
-  - Update AuthService to use real AzuraCast endpoints
   - Implement proper error handling for network issues
+  - Integrate with Mixcloud and SoundCloud APIs
 - Start work on Web Client Development with role-based UI

 ## Critical Path and Risk Mitigation (Revised)